tangledsnakes24/tangledsnakes24/README.md

 - 👋 Hi, I’m @tangledsnakes24
 - 👀 I’m interested in coding, fencing, military aviation
-- 🌱 I’m currently learning python and c#
+- 🌱 I’m currently learning python and c# and c++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on robotics and gaming
 - 📫 How to reach me thebradshawboys12@gmail.com or cbradshaw@commschool.org
 - 😄 Pronouns: he/him(if you know me personally, this is kinda obvious though)
-- ⚡ Fun fact:
+- ⚡ Fun fact: I have been fencing for 11 years

 <!---
 tangledsnakes24/tangledsnakes24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.